 In response to your letter from 9 December 2020, I am pleased to provide the OEC with additional details and clarification on the ccNSO assessment and actions on the results of the second organizational review of the ccNSO.
 As the ccNSO has been working on implementation of the recommendations from the Independent reviewer since the last time we informed the OEC, we will refer to the status of the recommendations to date (January 2021).

-This response is structured as follows: We will first (section 1) list those recommendations which have already been fully implemented, and include a reference to the implementation, where possible.
-Secondly (section 2), we will list those recommendations, which are in process of implementation; where feasible, we will provide a reference to the results to date and the date of expected completion.
-In section 3, we will look at those recommendation which in our view should not be implemented in the manner as proposed, but where the ccNSO concurs with the findings and issue as identified by the Independent Reviewer.
-In section 4, we will briefly discuss the two recommendations which in our view are directed at ICANN.
-Finally, in section 5, we will provide an explanation why implementation of one specific recommendation should be deferred to the next ccNSO review, if at all.
+This response is structured as follows:

+Section 1: list of those recommendations which have already been fully implemented, and include a reference to the implementation, where possible.

+Section 2: list of those recommendations, which are in process of implementation; where feasible, we will provide a reference to the results to date and the date of expected completion.

+Section 3: show those recommendations which in our view should not be implemented in the manner as proposed, but where the ccNSO concurs with the findings and issues as identified by the Independent Reviewer.

+Section 4: discussion of the two recommendations which in our view are directed at ICANN.

+Section 5: explanation of why implementation of one specific recommendation should be deferred to the next ccNSO review, if at all.

 Recommendations, which have been fully implemented